Stalinism: Proletarian state

 Traditional communist thought holds that the state will gradually "wither away" as the implementation of socialism reduces class distinction.
-However, Stalin argued that the proletarian state (as opposed to the bourgeois state) must become stronger before it can wither away.
+But Stalin argued that the proletarian state (as opposed to the bourgeois state) must become stronger before it can wither away.
 In Stalin's view, counter-revolutionary elements will attempt to derail the transition to full communism, and the state must be powerful enough to defeat them.
 For this reason, communist regimes influenced by Stalin are totalitarian.
 Other leftists, such as anarcho-communists, have criticized the party-state of the Stalin-era Soviet Union, accusing it of being bureaucratic and calling it a reformist social democracy rather than a form of revolutionary communism.

-Sheng Shicai, a Chinese warlord with Communist leanings, invited Soviet intervention and allowed Stalinist rule to be extended to the Xinjiang province in the 1930s.
-In 1937, Sheng conducted a purge similar to the Great Purge, imprisoning, torturing, and killing about 100,000 people, many of whom were Uyghurs.
+Sheng Shicai, a Chinese warlord with Communist leanings, invited Soviet intervention and allowed Stalinist rule to extend to Xinjiang province in the 1930s.
+In 1937, Sheng conducted a purge similar to the Great Purge, imprisoning, torturing, and killing about 100,000 people, many of them Uyghurs.

+Ideological repression and censorship

+Under Stalin, repression was extended to academic scholarship, the natural sciences, and literary fields.
+In particular, Einstein's theory of relativity was subject to public denunciation, many of his ideas were rejected on ideological grounds and condemned as "bourgeois idealism" in the Stalin era.

+A policy of ideological repression impacted various disciplinary fields such as genetics, cybernetics, biology, linguistics, physics, sociology, psychology, pedology, mathematical logic, economics and statistics.

+Pseudoscientific theories of Trofim Lysenko were favoured over scientific genetics during the Stalin era.
+Soviet scientists were forced to denounce any work that contradicted Lysenko.
+Over 3,000 biologists were imprisoned, fired, or executed for attempting to oppose Lysenkoism and genetic research was effectively destroyed until the death of Stalin in 1953.
+Due to the ideological influence of Lysenkoism, crop yields in the USSR declined.

+Orthodoxy was enforced in the cultural sphere.
+Prior to Stalin's rule, literary, religious and national representatives had some level of autonomy in the 1920s but these groups were later rigorously repressed during the Stalinist era.
+Socialist realism was imposed in artistic production and other creative industries such as music, film and sport were subject to extreme levels of political control.

+Historical falsification of political events such as the October Revolution and the Brest-Litovsk Treaty became a distinctive element of Stalin's regime.
+A notable example is the 1938 publication, History of the Communist Party of the Soviet Union (Bolsheviks), in which the history of the governing party was significantly altered and revised including the importance of the leading figures during the Bolshevik revolution.
+Retrospectively, Lenin's primary associates such as Zinoviev, Trotsky, Radek and Bukharin were presented as "vacillating", "opportunists" and "foreign spies" whereas Stalin was depicted as the chief discipline during the revolution.
+However, in reality, Stalin was considered a relatively unknown figure with secondary importance at the time of the event.